wudiw295/Bearing-Defect-Detection/README.md

 ## code
-Please note that the experimental code is located under the master branch, not the default branch.
+Please note that the experimental code is located under the master branch, not the default branch (main).